List of content you will read in this article:

 - Thermal Design Power

 This is the maximum amount of heat generated by a computer chip.
 Just like energy consumption, this is an important factor to consider if you are planning to get multiple servers.
-One server with a built-in cooler is good enough but if you are running 10 servers in one room without proper ventilation and cooling, things are going to get hot fast.
+One server with a built-in cooler is good enough, but if you are running 10 servers in one room without proper ventilation and cooling, things are going to get hot fast.

-The Red vs. Blue Debate
+- The Red vs. Blue Debate

-If you are going for team blue, then you should check out Intel’s XEON D, W, or E processors.
+If you are going for team blue, you should check out Intel’s XEON D, W, or E processors.
 On the other hand, team red fans should look into getting AMD EPYC 7002 and 7001 series processors.

 In general, the main decision you will have to make regarding server motherboards is whether you want a dual-socket or a single-socket motherboard.
 Dual-socket motherboards allow for 2 CPUs to be installed, doubling the performance but also the price.
 Single-socket motherboards, on the other hand, support the installation of only one CPU.